FreeCAD/FreeCAD-documentation/wiki/LuxRender.md

 ## Raytracing Workbench

-{{VeryImportantMessage|The [Raytracing Workbench](Raytracing_Workbench.md) is being superseded by the new [https://github.com/FreeCAD/FreeCAD-render Render Workbench], which is intended as its replacement.
+**The [Raytracing Workbench](Raytracing_Workbench.md) is being superseded by the new [https://github.com/FreeCAD/FreeCAD-render Render Workbench], which is intended as its replacement.
 This must not be confused with the halted and outdated [Render project](Render_project.md).
 The Render Workbench can be installed through the [Addon Manager](Std_AddonMgr.md).
-The information here is provided because by default FreeCAD is still shipped (as of 0.19-24276) with the Raytracing Workbench}}
+The information here is provided because by default FreeCAD is still shipped (as of 0.19-24276) with the Raytracing Workbench**

 ### Stable Version